-8 Signs it’s Time for a New 3PL Provider & How to Make the Transition
+8 Signs it’s Time for a New 3PL Provider & How to Transition

 As an eCommerce retailer, you know that 3PL stands for third party logistics and if you’re looking to switch providers, you already know what they do (or don’t do).
 Perhaps you’ve simply outgrown your current 3PL.
 Or maybe they’re screwing up orders but still charging a small fortune.
 In this blog, we look at reasons to make a 3PL move, questions to ask potential new providers, and how to make a seamless transition.

 Types of 3PL Providers and What They Do

 Before delving into the reasons to consider a new 3PL partner, it’s important to understand the four different types of third party logistics companies and what you should expect from them.
 Of course, you’ll want inventory management, warehousing, and fulfillment.
 But over the years, the definition of a 3PL has changed to where the Council for Supply Chain Management Professionals (CSCMP) states “These days, every company that offers some sort of logistics service for hire calls itself a 3PL.”
 So here is what you need to know.

 - Standard 3PL Providers are the lowest-cost option and offer only the most basic warehouse logistics such as storage and transportation of products.

 - 3PL Service Developers provide standard storage and shipping along with IT infrastructure and management for packaging, security, tracking, and returns management.

 - 3PL Customer Adapters handle nearly all logistics activities for another company from beginning to end, even providing rate maintenance and negotiation with carriers.
 Clients do have visibility into the processes through dashboards if they choose, but most want to remain hands-off.